How Efficient Are Propane Refrigerators?

 Using Propane Vs Electricity On A Fridge

-Due to the sheer availability, it’s always a better idea to power a propane fridge via electricity – when available.
-This is simply due to using propane means you’ll need to refill or replace the propane tank.
-Typically, the difference in energy cost isn’t enough to compare to the time and hassle you lose filling propane tanks.
+Due to the sheer availability, it’s always a better idea to power a propane fridge via electricity – whenever possible.
+This is simply because if you use propane, you’ll have to refill the tank sometime soon.
+Typically, the difference in energy cost isn’t enough to justify the time and hassle involved in refilling a propane canister.

-Per this source, if you pay a standard $0.12 per kWh of electricity, and one gallon of propane = 27 kWh of electricity, then 27*0.12 = a break-even point of $3.24.
+If you pay a standard $0.12 per kWh of electricity, and one gallon of propane = 27 kWh of electricity, then 27×0.12 = a breakeven point of $3.24.
 In other words, if you can get propane for less than $3.24 a gallon then you’ll save in comparison to using electricity at $0.12/kWH.

 Does A Propane Fridge Need Electricity